fieldtrip/website/getting_started/fieldline.md

 {% include markup/info %}
-Note that the OPM sensor number is not used here, but it might be relevant if you want to apply fine calibration, or if you want to account for the different noise characteristics of the differentt OPMs.
+Note that the OPM sensor number is not used here, but it might be relevant if you want to apply fine calibration, or if you want to account for the different noise characteristics of the different OPMs.
 {% include markup/end %}

 For topographic plotting the channel names (in `data.label`) should match the locations on the head.
 To keep the script clean and reproducible, we will **not** go in the data structure and manually rename the channels to match, but we will use a [montage](/example/rereference/#montage), similar to how EEG and iEEG channels can be renamed, combined, added, and subtracted.